njraladdin/captcha-ai-solver/project.md

 readme contains instructions to setup server.

-meaning this captcha solver starts a server it receives request with captcha params, returns with id it receives request with task id to check captcha solving status if still processing : 202. if finished : returns solution token.
+meaning this captcha solver starts a server it receives request with captcha params (captcha type- for now only recaptcha v2, captchaparams- with recaptcha params are websiteurl and websitekey), responds with task id. it receives request with task id to check captcha solving status if still processing : 202. if finished : returns solution token.

+server is setup on a differnet project. for htis project, it simpyl receives params and returns token. this also provides the option to use the server instead of running this locally

+- publish pip package
 - add lnnte usecase